superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 ## Technical Stack

-Our team consists of 3 engineers, multitasking to design and build this node.
+Our node team consists of 3 engineers.
 We had to maintain good quality of code while handling various aspects: Onchain, Offchain, Scout, Orchestrator, UI.
 Essentially, we are building an “L1” with many offchain mechanisms.
 This is quite challenging, especially with such a small team.

 However, a small team brings agility.
 We are able to adapt much quicker than larger teams.
-The AI space is moving fast, and being agile is one of our competitive advantages.
+The AI space is moving fast, and I believe being agile is one of our competitive advantages.

 The key to building this is “Subtraction.”
-We had to pick what was important and what was not.
+We had to identify what was important and what was not.
 We frequently discussed what features we could ship and what to deprioritize.

 We initially considered launching Chasm on Bittensor, but scaling beyond 10k nodes on Bittensor is not only expensive but also tough, dealing with Asynchronous in Python and the overhead of blockchain (Bittensor is a forked of Polkadot).

 With a lean team, we decided to implement a lightweight “Orchestrator” and consider >10k scouts running concurrently.
 This design allows for vertical scaling of Orchestrator if needed at an early stage, with consensus achieved through a “Horizontal Scaling” mindset.

-We released the idea of our own network with our Litepaper back in April, and the work began.
+We released the idea of our own network with [our Litepaper](https://chasm.net/litepaper) back in April, and the work began.
 It took us 2 months to build the initial alpha test release and less than 4 months for Chasm Season 0.

 ### Programming Language